How to write the perfect about us page

 Most visitors to your site want to quickly scan a page and get your key message from it.
-If they open your About page and are confronted with hundreds of long paragraphs, they’ll probably just close it down without reading a word.
+If they open your about us page and are confronted with hundreds of long paragraphs, they’ll probably just close it down without reading a word.

-So make your About page look as inviting as possible by keeping your copy as brief as you can.
+So make your about us page look as inviting as possible by keeping your copy as brief as you can.
 By all means include (some) interesting details – as long as they’re interesting or useful to your target audience – but in general, write less rather than more.

 Break it up